groupe-sii/ogham/README.md

 - send a SMS
   - basic SMS
   - SMS with templated content
+- managing lookup prefix like JNDI
+  - for templates
+  - for attachments
 - automatic configuration
   - automatically detect email implementation to use
   - automatically detect SMS implementation to use
-  - automatically detect template engine
+  - automatically detect template engine to use

 # Standard usage

-This section describes how to use the library for usage with no framework and default bahvior.
+This section describes how to use the library for usage with no framework and default behavior.

 ## Maven integration